This post may contain affiliate links. See our disclosure policy.

 Because of the cream in the soup base, this soup doesn’t freeze very well.
 This is one soup that is absolutely best when served fresh, or reheated within a couple of days.
 Plus, it’s so delicious that we rarely have leftovers.

-Most potato soup recipes are not GF.
-However for this recipe, all you need to do is swap out the flour for your favorite gluten-free brand.
+Most potato soup recipes are not gluten-free.
+However, for this recipe, all you need to do is swap out the flour for your favorite gluten-free brand.
 Everything else stays the same and we promise you won’t even be able to tell the difference.

 Read Next: 35+ Easy Lunch Ideas

-If potato soups are your love language, we have several comforting classics for you to try.
+Being from Idaho, comforting potato recipes are our love language.
+We have several comforting classics for you to try.
 One of our favorites is Loaded Baked Potato Soup, which is made with actual BAKED potatoes.
 So yummy!

 - 1 medium onion diced